The Mayor of Tbilisi on Saakashvili JAMnews

-Mayor of Tbilisi, Kakha Kaladze, speaking about the health condition of former President Mikhail Saakashvili, stated that everyone who spoke about the third president, including members of the European Parliament, should apologize:
+Mayor of Tbilisi, Kakha Kaladze, talked about the health condition of former President Mikhail Saakashvili, stated that everyone who talked about the third president, including members of the European Parliament, should apologize:

-“Today, it has become clear which forces were behind the filth that was being spread when Saakashvili was ‘dying’ ten times a day.
+“Today it has become clear which forces were behind the filth that was being spread when Saakashvili was ‘dying’ ten times a day.
 I have said it many times, and I will repeat it: everyone should apologize, including high-ranking officials and members of the European Parliament, who insulted the Constitution of Georgia and the Georgian people with their outrageous statements.
-They are not our friends; they are friends of a certain political party, and they are only interested in overthrowing the government,” says Kaladze.
+They are not our friends; they are friends of a certain political party, and they are only interested in overthrowing the government.”

 - The Verkhovna Rada of Ukraine requests the pardon of former President of Georgia, Mikheil Saakashvili